commercionetwork/bondino/README.md

 We also extended the original Kava code in order to support NFTs as well as FTs, even when the prices can not be retrieved immediately but will later be inserted from an external oracle.

+Many thanks goes to Ruaridh ([@rhuairahrighairidh](https://github.com/rhuairahrighairidh)) that allowed us to use its code.
+We couldn't have done it without it! :muscle:

 ## Usage
 ### Pool